 Although most people associate lighthouses with the State of Maine, Maine is ranked number three for the states with the most lighthouses.
 Michigan and New York are ranked higher with the all of their lighthouses being built on the Great Lakes and fresh water river ways.
 Maine has the most number of lighthouses that are on the ocean waters in the US with a total of sixty-eight.
 Twelve of Maine’s lighthouses are in Midcoast Maine.
-Today for the vast majority of Maine’s lighthouses the Coast Guard is only responsible for the lights themselves.
+Today the Coast Guard is only responsible for the lights themselves at the vast majority of Maine’s lighthouses.
 The structures themselves and the light keepers’ houses have been sold, given or leased to non-profits, municipalities or private citizens for upkeep.

 We have self-guided lighthouse maps for the area’s local lighthouses that surround our Rockland, Maine bed and breakfast.
 Most of the area lighthouses are also open to the public for the Midcoast Lighthouse Challenge in June and Maine Lighthouse Day in September.
 Additionally, there are Lighthouse cruises and Lighthouse tours by air available in the area for lighthouse aficionados that want to see the many lighthouses not visible by land in the area.

 At the turn of the century Rockland harbor was the 4th busiest harbor on the east coast because of the lime industry.
 The 25 foot lighthouse tower and 1902 structure sit at the end of a 7/8ths of a mile long granite pier that was built to protect the lime kilns and the majority of Rockland’s waterfront from storm surges.
 Today the structure is managed by the Friends of Rockland Harbor Lights.
-One can walk the granite pier year round but avoid 1 hour before and 1 hour after high tide as with global warming there is a 12-15 foot section that will go under water with the high tide.
+One can walk the granite pier year round but avoid 1 hour before and 1 hour after high tide.
+With global warming and depending on the height of the tide, there will be 20-1,500 feet that will go under water with each high tide cycle.
 The Friends open the inside of the house and tower to tours weekends and special event days late May through mid-October (weather permitting).

 Built in 1825 and situated at the mouth of the harbor atop a rocky headland 100 feet up, this little lighthouse is supposedly haunted by both a lightkeeper and his dog Spot.
 The Friends of Rockland Harbor Lights maintain the structure and open it to tours Wednesdays and weekends (weather permitting) late May through mid-October.
-At the base of the lighthouse in the old Coast Guard house a museum is being constructed during the summer of 2013.
+At the base of the lighthouse in the old Coast Guard house is the American Lighthouse Foundations Interpretive Center.

 Rising 30 feet from the edge of the water in the small fishing village of Port Clyde, this granite towered lighthouse with elevated footbridge was featured in the movie “Forrest Gump”.
 The lighthouse may be visited year round while the former lightkeeper’s house is now a museum and gift shop and is open from Memorial Day through Columbus Day.